SafeExamBrowser/seb-win-refactoring/SECURITY.md

 ## Reporting a Vulnerability

 > [!IMPORTANT]
-> - Please _always_ verify that no later release version exists which possibly fixes the vulnerability.
+> - Please _always_ verify that no later release version exists which fixes the vulnerability.
 > - Please _always_ consult the documentation first before creating a vulnerability report: https://safeexambrowser.org/windows/win_usermanual_en.html.
 > - Please _always_ attach the log file(s) of the affected session(s)!
 They can be found under `%LocalAppData%\SafeExamBrowser\Logs`.